Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI-NTN Integration: Challenges

 \subsection{Scarcity of Quality Data}

 All ML approaches are data-driven, so the availability of suitable training data is of paramount importance for the improved performance of these methods.
-However, in satellite-terrestrial integrated networks, the generation of quality data can be sometimes very inefficient, even impossible at times.
-Due to this costly data generation issue, applying different ML approaches (especially SL approaches as they require labeled data) can get extremely challenging.
+However, in satellite-terrestrial integrated networks, the generation of quality data can be sometimes very costly and inefficient, even impossible at times due to spectrum and intermittent connectivity constraints.
+Due to this inherent data generation issue, applying different ML approaches can get extremely challenging.
+Additionally, the data distribution and characteristics in non-terrestrial environments may differ significantly from terrestrial environments, requiring careful consideration during model training and adaptation.
 As a result, the training procedure can be greatly hampered resulting in performance degradation of these approaches in real networks.